Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Case Studies

 Hence, the model predicts that it is optimal in terms of cost efficiency to shut down the system for approximately $0.8\%$ of the time.
-Finally, we can estimate the increase in cost efficiency, compared to performing no shutdowns at all:
+Finally, we can estimate the relative CPC reduction, compared to performing no shutdowns at all:

-Overall, the model predicts that, with an optimal shutdown policy that disables the system for about $0.8\%$ of the overall time, and under all model assumption that we will discuss in \cref{sec:discussion}, it would be possible to increase energy efficiency by around $0.54\%$ by performing shutdowns of at least 1~hour during phases of high energy prices.
+Overall, the model predicts that, with an optimal shutdown policy that disables the system for about $0.8\%$ of the overall time, and under all model assumption that we will discuss in \cref{sec:discussion}, it would be possible to improve CPC by around $0.54\%$ by performing shutdowns of at least one hour during phases of high energy prices.
 The corresponding threshold price for shutdowns is $237.84$ \euro/MWh.